Point-to-Point 12K and Half Marathon and out-and-back 50K on the Olympic Adventure Trail

 OAT Run donates funds to the Peninsula Chapter of the Backcountry Horsemen of Washington and to the Peninsula Trails Coalition for the construction and maintenance of the Olympic Discovery Trail and the Olympic Adventure Trail.

-Thank you so the Olympic Peninsula Visitor Bureau and the City of Port Angeles for Lodging Tax grant support.
+Thank you to Olympic Peninsula Visitor Bureau for Lodging Tax Grant support